IdentityPython/pysaml2/doc/howto.rst

     optional arguments:
-      -C CA_CERTS           CA certs to use to verify HTTPS server certificates, if HTTPS is used and no server CA certs are defined then no cert verification will be done.
-For a generic validation you may use the ca_bundle.crt file that comes with Mozilla.
+      -C CA_CERTS           CA certs to use to verify HTTPS server certificates, if HTTPS is used and server certs are passed with -C then the default cert verification will be done using keys/cacert.pem, which is derived from Mozilla's ca_bundle.crt.
       -c TD_CONFIG, --config Test driver configuration module at the current directory or the path specified with the -P option.
-Do not use relative paths or filename extension -d, --debug           Print debug information to stderr -h, --help            show this help message and exit -i, --insecure        do not check TLS certificate -J TT_CONFIG_FILE     Test target configuration in JSON format -L, --log             Print HTTP log information # TODO: update documentation -l, --list            List all the test flows as a JSON object
+Do not use relative paths or filename extension -d, --debug           Print debug information to stderr -h, --help            show this help message and exit -i, --insecure        do not check TLS certificate (overriding -C option) -J TT_CONFIG_FILE     Test target configuration in JSON format -L, --log             Print HTTP log information # TODO: update documentation -l, --list            List all the test flows as a JSON object